21 great paddle trails

 - The Silt Jetties

 Most rivers are content with simply emptying into larger waterways at the end of their journeys, but not the Mitchell.
 This ambitious stream has added 8 kilometres to its length by constructing the longest silt jetties in the world.

 - Raymond Island

-Paddling around Raymond Island is one of the must-do experiences of the glorious Gippsland Lakes region, with stunning views across majestic Lake King and Lake Victoria, and wonderful opportunities to meet unique Australian wildlife, including the island’s very own thriving koala population.
+Paddling around Raymond Island is one of the must-do experiences of the glorious Gippsland Lakes region, with stunning views across majestic Lake King and Lake Victoria, and opportunities to meet unique wildlife, including the island’s adopted koala colony.

 - Lake Glenmaggie